|Title:||Transportation Engineer PE|

 |Job Location:||Virginia Beach, VA|

 Clark Nexsen is an Equal Opportunity Employer.
 Qualified applicants will receive consideration for employment without regard to race, color, religion, sex, age, national origin, sexual orientation, gender identity, disability, or protected veteran status.
 AAP.
 Drug-free workplace.
 E-verify.
 Applicants must be legally authorized to work for Clark Nexsen Inc. without employer sponsorship.
 We do not typically sponsor H-1B or any other work visa petitions.

 Must apply online through website at www.clarknexsen.com.

-When you come to work for Clark Nexsen, you’ll experience a collaborative, entrepreneurial environment where big thinking is encouraged.
-We are a national, integrated architecture and engineering firm, but we believe that our role in making the world better isn’t limited to design.
+When you come to work for Clark Nexsen, you’ll experience a collaborative, entrepreneurial environment where imaginative thinking is encouraged and supported.
+We are a national, transdisciplinary architecture, engineering, and consulting firm, but we believe that our role in making the world better is not limited to design.
 Our vision and values drive our culture, our work, and our commitment to giving back to our communities through volunteerism and charitable giving.